abcwcm/piskounova_ribo/README.md

 ## UPSTREAM ANALYSIS
 Upstream analysis can be performed using the [ALL_DATATYPES_upstream.sh](https://github.com/abcwcm/piskounova_ribo/blob/main/analysis_scripts/upstream_analysis/ALL_DATATYPES_upstream_updated.sh) script.
 It is written to analyze four different experimental types; Cell line RIBO-seq, PDX RIBO-seq, Cell line RNA-seq and PDX RNA-seq.
 In order to run it, reference files have to be set in config.txt file and aim and raw data folder have to be set in the command line.
+For the Raw data we need to specify the whole path plus the last "/".
 The script works as follows;

     > `./ALL_DATATYPES_upstream.sh --aim RIBO_CELL|RIBO_PDX|RNA_CELL|RNA_PDX --config config.txt  --raw-data-dir <data_directory_path>`